raspberrypilearning/turtle-tracker/en/step_5.md

 --- /task ---

 --- task ---
-Click the green flag to run your code and you will see the route that Turtle 3 took.
+Click Turtle 3 on the stage to run your code and you will see the route that Turtle 3 took.
 --- /task ---

 --- save ---